More than 100,000 children in migration-related US detention: UN

 7 MILLION CHILDREN IN DETENTION

-Overall, the UN study found that more than seven million children are being held worldwide in a range of facilities and institutions.
+Overall, the UN study found that more than 7 million children are being held worldwide in a range of facilities and institutions.

 It looked at various factors driving the problem, including children detained in armed conflict and judicial action linked to minor offences like truancy or underage drinking.